file9.ai

 Government

-• Capital: Baku, the lowest capital city in the world at approximately 28 m below sea level.
+• Capital: Baku, the world's lowest capital city, at nearly 28 m below sea level.

 Military and Security